Case Studies

 Soft Inverted Q, 1976.

-Cast resin and laquer
+Cast resin and lacquer

 18 x 17.5 x 15.75 in.
 (45.7 x 44.5 x 40 cm)